anshpayal/ObjectOrientedProgramming/README.md

         - Copy constructor.
     - ### What is Encapsulation?
         - Binding the data members and member function of class to do a specific job, without reavling the unneccessary detail.
+    - ### What is Abstraction?
+        - Only relavant parts of the application get revealed, while keeping inner implementation hidden becuase user does not care about implementation, only need relavant outptut.
+        - Provides security of program
+        - Can change implementation of class independently without affecting user experience.
+        - We can achieve abstraction:
+            - **Abstraction class:** Class helps to group data member and member function together using access specifiers and a class can decide which data member will be visible to outside world.
+            - **Abstraction using header file:**We can create the seprate file which contains delacartion part of the class and later import it in main file.
     - ### What is polymorphism?
         - Poly means many and morph means forms.
 When one thing has many forms it is know as polymorphism.
         - Polymorphism is base class pointer can refer to a variety of objects.<br/>For example: